Elena Delle Donne: Student-athlete awards

+President's Council on Sports, Fitness, and Nutrition

+On March 23, 2022, Delle Donne was named by President Joe Biden as co-chair of the President's Council on Sports, Fitness, and Nutrition.
+She served a two-year term through 2024.
+The other co-chair named was José Andrés, a chef and founder of World Central Kitchen.

 Other

 For their first match of March 2019, the women of the United States women's national soccer team each wore a jersey with the name of a woman they were honoring on the back; Emily Fox chose the name of Delle Donne.